Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Results and their implications

-Finally we consider the last parametrization of this series, namely, Pad\'{e}-II.
-In this case, for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, we find that both the DE parameters, namely, $w_1$ and $w_2$ are non-zero at several standard deviations.
-In particularly, for SN+BAO+BBN+$H(z)$, we find that $w_1$ takes the null value at $6.2 \sigma$ and $w_2$ takes the null value at $3.3\sigma$.
-This clearly indicates a strong evidence of a dynamical DE and $\Lambda$CDM is excluded at $6.2 \sigma$.
-For SN+BAO+BBN+$H(z)$+CMB, the evidence for dynamical DE is pronounced much and in this case the null values of $w_1$ and $w_2$ are located in $6.4\sigma$ and $4.8\sigma$, respectively.
-In other words, it can be stated that this scenario rejects the $w(a) =-1$ with a very high confidence level.
-This goes in agreement with the recent results by DESI collaboration assuming CPL ~\cite{DESI:2024mwx} and other DE parametrizations~\cite{Giare:2024gpk, Giare:2024oil}.
-The only difference is that, within Pad\'{e}-II, we find a very strong preference for dynamical DE than CPL and other DE parametrizations explored so far~\cite{DESI:2024mwx,Giare:2024gpk, Giare:2024oil}.
+Finally we consider the last parameterization of this series, namely, Pad\'{e}-II.
+In this case, for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, we find that both the DE parameters, namely, $w_1$ and $w_2$ are nonzero at several standard deviations.
+In particular, for SN+BAO+BBN+$H(z)$, we find that $w_1$ takes the null value at $6.2 \sigma$ and $w_2$ takes the null value at $3.3\sigma$.
+This clearly indicates strong evidence of a dynamical DE, and $\Lambda$CDM is excluded at $6.2 \sigma$.
+For SN+BAO+BBN+$H(z)$+CMB, the evidence for dynamical DE is more pronounced and in this case the null values of $w_1$ and $w_2$ are located at $6.4\sigma$ and $4.8\sigma$, respectively.
+In other words, it can be stated that this scenario rejects $w(a) =-1$ with a very high confidence level.
+This is in agreement with the recent results by the DESI collaboration assuming CPL ~\cite{DESI:2024mwx} and other DE parameterizations~\cite{Giare:2024gpk, Giare:2024oil}.
+The only difference is that, within Pad\'{e}-II, we find a very strong preference for dynamical DE over CPL and other DE parameterizations explored so far~\cite{DESI:2024mwx,Giare:2024gpk, Giare:2024oil}.
 Additionally, we find a mild evidence of a closed universe~($\Omega_{k0} = -0.026^{+0.022}_{-0.025}$ at $1\sigma$) for the combined dataset SN+BAO+BBN+$H(z)$+CMB.

-In presence of the GW dataset, our conclusions do not change.
-We again notice a strong indication of a dynamical DE, henceforth a deviation from $w(a) =-1$ at several standard deviations, and the evidence of a closed universe for SN+BAO+BBN+$H(z)$+CMB+GW leading to $\Omega_{k0} = -0.026 \pm 0.020$ at $1\sigma$, is found.
-In particularly, for SN+BAO+BBN+$H(z)$+GW, the null values of $w_1$ and $w_2$ are attained at $2.7\sigma$ and $3.8 \sigma$, respectively.
-On the other hand, in presence of CMB, that means for the combined dataset SN+BAO+BBN+$H(z)$+CMB+GW, $w_1$ and $w_2$ attain null values at $5.1\sigma$ and $4.2\sigma$, respectively.
-These clearly indicate that we have a very significant support for dynamical evolution of DE in Pad\'{e}-II scenario assuming all of our data samples.
+In the presence of the GW dataset, our conclusions do not change.
+We again notice a strong indication of a dynamical DE, henceforth a deviation from $w(a) =-1$ at several standard deviations, and evidence of a closed universe for SN+BAO+BBN+$H(z)$+CMB+GW leading to $\Omega_{k0} = -0.026 \pm 0.020$ at $1\sigma$, is found.
+In particular, for SN+BAO+BBN+$H(z)$+GW, the null values of $w_1$ and $w_2$ are attained at $2.7\sigma$ and $3.8 \sigma$, respectively.
+On the other hand, in the presence of CMB, which means for the combined dataset SN+BAO+BBN+$H(z)$+CMB+GW, $w_1$ and $w_2$ attain null values at $5.1\sigma$ and $4.2\sigma$, respectively.
+These clearly indicate that we have very significant support for dynamical evolution of DE in the Pad\'{e}-II scenario assuming all of our data samples.